ChefDandy/CTE-menu/Poshc2/instructions/Logon_Scripts.md

 sharpreg create HKCU\Environment UserInitMprLogonScript "C:\test.bat" #Create the key and populate its value with the location of the file you uploaded
 ```
 ## Detections techniques:
 * Investigate file creation in the default windows logon script location in the registry.
-HKEY_CURRENT_USER\Environment "UserInitMprLogonScript"
+HKEY_CURRENT_USER\Environment "UserInitMprLogonScript"(checked)
-* Event ID 4657 is made when the registry is modified